cordphelps/mapsV3key/README.md

 #### workstation-based testing

 - use firefox to load http://localhost:8000/index.html from the project directory on your workstation.
 Observe network traffic with the [firebug plugin](http://getfirebug.com/) for firefox.
-By default, you are not using an API key when you load the SDK via http.
+By default, you are not using an API key when you load the API via http.
 OSX hint: start a local webserver from the project directory with

 ```bash
 python -m SimpleHTTPServer 8000